Social dancers and teachers emphasize the importance of connection in partnering. There are two kinds of connection—physical

 The technique of connection in the frame of closed dance position ("waltz position") varies widely depending on the dance form, from waltz to tango to

-swing to salsa.
+swing.
 The physical connection of blues versus competition ballroom dance are at the opposite ends of a broad spectrum.

 But in general, when you and your partner are in closed dance position, hold with comfortably braced hands, without clamping,

-slightly braced into each other.
+lightly braced into each other.
 When the Lead compresses a little more, the Follow responds by bracing back to match, showing

 an "I'm ready for anything!" confidence.
 The physical connection of social dancing is balanced and reciprocal.